Skip to content

 Should I Hold Shares Through a Trust?

-• Holding shares through a trust can support tax planning, succession and asset protection, but it adds cost and complexity.
+• Holding shares through a trust can offer tax planning flexibility, asset protection and succession benefits, but it also introduces cost, complexity and compliance obligations.

 Tips for Businesses